The drake felt death breathing down his neck. He laughed.

 Sifters or glassworkers were alike in how little a difference the job made to them.
 So many prodding, breathless posters asking for more sifters, more blowers.
 To lift Gwymr/Frina out of the shadows, to polish it to a shine.
 The caterpillar cows came from far off in the plains, the glazeward from an obscure forest serum, the glassworking equipment (some of it) from Pteryxian design, of all things.
 Gwymr/Frina was reaching high and far, for — something.
 Adwyn wondered what, and why.
 He knew the literal answer; he did not know the meaning of it.

-Adwyn had overshot the big bridge.
-But staring down at the ground, he caught a familiar glint of gemstones sown into a gaudy cloak.
+all the way at the south gate, a familiar glint of gemstones sown into a gaudy

-Meanwhile, another figure had emerged from the shadows on the east side, with that swinging confident step and that glowing smell like something overripe.
+As he lighted down another figure had emerged from the shadows on the east side, with a swinging confident step and that glowing smell like something overripe.

 Were that all he saw, Adwyn might’ve lighted down right behind him as a surprise.
 When he looked back at the big bridge, though, he saw, coming toward the bridge, a figure measuring forth with all the severity of a Black Fang, and all the precision of an eternity clock.